 - Replacement Cost Coverage: Every condo project must be insured to cover 100% of the cost to replace the project improvements, including the individual units, should they be hit by a meteor and destroyed.

 - Building Ordinance or Law Endorsement: This endorsement insures against the increased cost of repairs or improvements that could be enforced by new codes or land use laws after a covered loss event occurs.

 - Boiler and Machinery/Equipment Breakdown Endorsement: This endorsement is required to protect against loss of a projects central heating or cooling.
 The coverage amount should be equal the lesser of $2 million or the insurable value of the buildings housing the boiler or machinery.

 - Fidelity Bond/Employee Dishonesty: Fidelity coverage is required on all condo projects with more than 20 units.
 This protects against theft or embezzlement by HOA board members, management firms, etc.

 - Severability or Interest/Separation of Insureds: This provides the condo unit owner the ability to sue or file a claim against the HOA.

 - Other Questions To Ask your Agent about the status of the Condo Project

 - If not, how complete is it?

 - Is the condo project done with all phases?

-When you’re out with your realtor, you can ask these basic questions.
-Essentially an underwriter wants to see a completed condo project and see a large percentage of units as owner occupied.
-Based upon the answers on the questionnaire, a lender will be able to lend you money on the condo or not.
+These are great questions to ask your realtor.
+Essentially, an underwriter wants to see a completed condo project and a large percentage of units as owner-occupied.
+Based upon the answers on the questionnaire, a lender will be able to lend you money on the condo (or not).